SkylineCommunications/dataminer-docs-connectors/connector/doc/Generac_Power_Systems_SG050T_Generator.md

 ## How to use

-The connector displays read-only parameters organised into the following pages:
+The connector has two pages, containing only read-only parameters:

-- **General**: Displays the Engine information.
+- **General**: Displays the engine information.
-- **Generator Info**: Displays the Generator information.
+- **Generator Info**: Displays the generator information.